arjunsahai/The-Inbox-Purger/README.md

 pip install foobar
 ```

-After the previous two installations have completed simply run
+After the previous two installations
+make sure to input your Gmail username and password in the indicated fields of purge.py

+Now simply run
 ```bash
 python purge.py
 ```